google/WebFundamentals/src/content/en/fundamentals/design-and-ui/responsive/index.md

   <tbody>
     <tr>
       <td data-th="attribute"><code>min-width</code></td>
-      <td data-th="Result">Rules applied for any browser width over the value defined in the query.</td>
+      <td data-th="Result">Rules applied for any browser width greater than the value defined in the query.</td>
     </tr>
     <tr>
       <td data-th="attribute"><code>max-width</code></td>
-      <td data-th="Result">Rules applied for any browser width below the value defined in the query.</td>
+      <td data-th="Result">Rules applied for any browser width less than the value defined in the query.</td>
     </tr>
     <tr>
       <td data-th="attribute"><code>min-height</code></td>
-      <td data-th="Result">Rules applied for any browser height over the value defined in the query.</td>
+      <td data-th="Result">Rules applied for any browser height greater than the value defined in the query.</td>
     </tr>
     <tr>
       <td data-th="attribute"><code>max-height</code></td>
-      <td data-th="Result">Rules applied for any browser height below the value defined in the query.</td>
+      <td data-th="Result">Rules applied for any browser height less than the value defined in the query.</td>
     </tr>
     <tr>
       <td data-th="attribute"><code>orientation=portrait</code></td>